JunjieWerg/Epoca-Project/README.md

 - Accuracy rates for different models.

 ## Final Model Justification
 The team will work on this part on April 2024.
+We may try run the model again using without stop words datasets and figure out whether the accuracy of the model will improve or not.

 ## Future Directions